dsgrid/dsgrid/dev/README.md

 the test data repository per these instructions.

 1. Register and submit all datasets to a clean registry.
 The initial registry can be created with this command after modifiying the paths specified in the JSON5 file.
-Four `bigmem` compute nodes on Eagle are recommended in order to complete the job in one hour.
+Three compute nodes on Kestrel are recommended in order to complete the job in one hour.
 Two may be sufficient if you run multiple iterations.

 Run this from your scratch directory.